-Demps came up as one of the team's biggest losers after the loss to Atlanta because of his gaffe in coverage on an 88-yard touchdown late in the game.
+The 32-year-old came up as one of the team's biggest losers after the loss to Atlanta because of his gaffe in coverage on an 88-yard touchdown late in the game.
 And whether it was an incorrect play call from another player or something else, Demps is the one who has to take the fall for the ugly play.

 So goes the life of a safety at the back end of a defense.

-Like many, Pro Football Focus didn't have kind words for Demps: "It started early and by the end of the game he’d missed three tackles, including a brutal stiff arm from Austin Hooper that let the tight end stroll into the endzone."
+Like many, Pro Football Focus didn't have kind words for Demps: "It started early and by the end of the game he'd missed three tackles, including a brutal stiff arm from Austin Hooper that let the tight end stroll into the end zone."

-Again, regardless of reason, Demps can't have similar mistakes against a passing attack boasting DeSean Jackson and Mike Evans.
+Again, regardless of reason, Demps can't make similar mistakes against a passing attack boasting DeSean Jackson and Mike Evans.
 As we'll touch on soon, the Bears haven't acted like they have the passing attack to match such a unit.

 Better Involve Kendall Wright